 The Gillespie Museum

-You are also welcome to wander through the grounds, including the Native Florida Landscape and the Volusia Sandhill Ecosystem.
+You are welcome to wander through the grounds, including the Native Florida Landscape and the Volusia Sandhill Ecosystem.
 (Guides to both outdoor spaces are available online at the webpage links above and in the Pollination Station box near the sidewalk between the museum building and the Rinker Environmental Learning Center-RELC.)

 See our Educational Resources Page for a wonderful collection of downloadable materials for engaging at-home, museum grounds, and outdoors learning.